 To strengthen their roles, Ministries will need to mainstream climate action into key functional areas routinely carried out as part of their core responsibilities.
-These typically include macroeconomic strategy, investment planning, fiscal policy and regulatory and supervisory functions.
-These act as 'key entry points' for mainstreaming climate action and investment within the core functions of Ministries of Finance (see Table A1).
+These typically include macroeconomic strategy, fiscal policy, and financial policy, with a broad range of important subfunctions such as investment planning and regulation and supervision of the financial system.
+These act as 'key entry points' for mainstreaming climate action within the core functions of Ministries of Finance (see Table A1), and the starting point for the framework presented in Part B.